Atari SIO: SIO

 With this path to allowing card slots stymied, Decuir returned to the problem of providing expansion through an external system of some sort.

 By this time, considerable work had been carried out on using the Atari's POKEY chip to run a cassette deck by directly outputting sounds that would be recorded to the tape.
 It was realized that, with suitable modifications, the POKEY could bypass digital-to-analog conversion hardware and drive TTL output directly.
 To produce a TTL digital bus, the SIO system used two of the POKEY's four sound channels to produce steady tones that represented clock signals of a given frequency.
 A single-byte buffer was used to send and receive data; every time the clock signal toggled, one bit from the buffer would be read or written.
 When all eight bits were read or written, the system generated an interrupt that triggered the operating system to read or write more data.

 Unlike a cassette interface, where only a single device would normally be used, an external expansion port would need to be able to support more than one device.
 To support this, a simple protocol was developed and several new pins added to the original simple cassette port.
 Most important among these was the COMMAND pin, which triggered the devices to listen for a 5-byte message that activated one of the devices on the bus and asked it for data (or sent it commands).
 They also added the PROCEED and INTERRUPT pins which could be used by the devices to set bits in control registers in the host, but these were not used in the deployed system.
 Likewise, the timing signals generated by the POKEY were sent on the CLOCKOUT and CLOCKIN pins, although the asynchronous protocol did not use these.

+Legacy

+SIO was not patented by Atari.
+Decuir said that when a patent troll sued the USB Implementers Forum, Microsoft and other companies cited SIO as prior art.